chand120805/travel-buddy/README.md

 ## About

 The Travel Itinerary Generator is a software tool designed to help travelers easily craft customized travel plans.
-By taking into account users' preferences, budgets, and travel dates, this application provides detailed recommendations for activities, attractions, and accommodations.
+By taking into account start location, destination, and travel dates, this application provides detailed recommendations for activities, attractions, and accommodations.
 Whether you're a seasoned explorer or a first-time traveler, the Travel Itinerary Generator helps you save time while ensuring a fulfilling and well-organized trip..
 Demo: https://travel-buddy-169p.onrender.com/

 ## Limitations & Future Work